happym233/SOEN6111/README.md

 # Project Summary
 ## Introduction
 The selected topic involves collaborating with Sofvie Inc. on an industrial project that utilizing machine learning algorithms to classify the types of incidents based on the provided data.

- Our approach to this project will involve key steps, including data querying, feature engineering, and constructing machine learning models including Support Vector Machine (SVM) and Random Forest.
-We will also perform a comparison of the performance of these two models to identify differences.
-Additionally, we will investigate the impact of fine-tuning on the performance of the machine learning models.
+The initial challenge we will tackle in this project is addressing the issue of dealing with a dataset that has a vast number of columns.
+In order to enhance the effectiveness of our model, we will need to implement methods that help to reduce the dimensions of the dataset.

-## Dataset Introduction
+The second challenge we will address is the comparison of the performance of Random Forest and SVM, specifically when most of the data in the dataset is discrete.
+We will investigate the possibility of utilizing ensemble methods to boost the accuracy of our models.

-We need to obtain and extract the dataset from a MySQL database that comprises seven schemas and over 20 tables relevant to our task with SQL query.
-For the classification task, the RootCauseAnalysis table provides the label.
+## Dataset
 The dataset contains diverse data formats, with most being discrete, such as site level, job site name, sign-off type, etc. The dataset also has continuous attributes, like incident duration, and includes time series, such as incident date and employee creation date.
 Additionally, the dataset has missing values and redundant attributes across tables.

 - [introduction of database schema](documents/database_schema.md)